koksalp/CS50x/README.md

 # cs50x
-All the projects I have done for CS50x svrvrvs
+This repository includes all the projects that I think are outstanding.